"ScatSpotter" -- A Dog Poop Detection Dataset: Dataset Transfer Experiment

-With these limitations acknowledged, we present the transfer times statistics in \Cref{tab:transfertime}.
-Alongside these measurements, several anecdotal observations are worth noting.
-Transferring files using IPFS involved prohibitively expensive peer discovery times, and we were only able to connect two machines after manually informing them of each other's peer ID.
-For BitTorrent, were unable to use the mainline DHT and fell back to using trackers.
-We believe these peer discovery issues are because the dataset has a small number of seeders.
-To test this, we downloaded other established datasets via IPFS and BitTorrent and found that the peer discovery time was almost immediate, suggesting that this becomes less of an issue as a dataset is shared.
-However, the inability to quickly find a single nearby peer with the data is a major issue for initial or private dataset development.
+For data transfer experiments, we use the 2024-07-03 version of the dataset.
+This is content-addressed with the IPFS CID (content identifier): \ipfscid{bafybeiedwp2zvmdyb2c2axrcl455xfbv2mgdbhgkc3dile4dftiimwth2y}.
+The torrent magnet URL is: \magnetlink{ee8d2c87a39ea9bfe48bef7eb4ca12eb68852c49}, and is tracked on Academic Torrents \cite{academic_torrents_Cohen2014}.
+More details in \Cref{sec:datset_discuss}.

+The HuggingFace results stand out, as they are faster than rsync.
+We believe this is due to an optimized client and content delivery networks, utilizing CAKE \cite{hoiland2018piece} to minimize buffer bloat \cite{gettys2012bufferbloat}.
+However, this speed relies on costly centralized infrastructure.
+The expected speed from a more modest centralized service is $\sim\!20\times$ slower.

-Despite significant testing limitations, our measurements quantify the expected data-access time penalty to gain the advantages of decentralized mechanisms.
-The minimum time column shows that each method can be competitive, but on average decentralized mechanisms are significantly slower and can be stifled by long peer-discovery times.
+There is an additional $\sim\!4\times$ slowdown between compressed and uncompressed rsync baselines, which needs to be considered when comparing decentralized results.
+The minimum time column shows that decentralized methods can be competitive with rsync, but on average decentralized mechanisms are significantly slower and can be stifled by long peer-discovery times.